Septh/rollup-plugin-node-externals/README.md

 </p>

 # rollup-plugin-node-externals
-A Rollup/Vite plugin that automatically declares NodeJS built-in modules as `external`.
-Also handles dependencies, devDependencies, peerDependencies and optionalDependencies.
+A Rollup/Vite plugin that automatically declares NodeJS built-in modules and npm dependencies as `external`.
+- Ultra-lightweight: less than 10 kB download, less than 25 kB unpacked.
+- Zero runtime dependencies.

-Works in monorepos too!
+- Works in monorepos.
+- Works with all package managers.

 ## Why you need this
-<details><summary>(click to read)</summary>
+<details><summary>(click to read if you're wondering)</summary>

-By default, Rollup doesn't know a thing about NodeJS, so trying to bundle simple things like `import path from 'path'` in your code results in a `Unresolved dependencies` warning.
+By default, Rollup doesn't know a thing about NodeJS, so trying to bundle simple things like `import path from 'node:path'` in your code results in an `Unresolved dependencies` warning.

-The solution here is quite simple: you must tell Rollup that the `path` module is in fact _external_.
+The solution here is quite simple: you must tell Rollup that the `node:path` module is in fact _external_.
 This way, Rollup won't try to bundle it in and rather leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).

-However, this must be done for each and every NodeJS built-in you happen to use in your program: `path`, `os`, `fs`, `url`, etc., which can quickly become cumbersome when done manually.
+However, this must be done for each and every NodeJS built-in you happen to use in your program: `node:path`, `node:os`, `node:fs`, `node:url`, etc., which can quickly become cumbersome when done manually.

 So the primary goal of this plugin is simply to automatically declare all NodeJS built-in modules as external.
 As an added bonus, this plugin will also declare your dependencies (as per your local or monorepo `package.json` file(s)) as external.
 </details>

 ## Requirements
 - Rollup >= 4 or Vite >= 5
-- NodeJS >= 21
+- NodeJS >= 24

 ## Installation